microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 # Advanced Editor

-For this labs section, we need to combine new data which is being added to a (**Web page**) file location.
-The total number of files that will be added to this location is unknown but will continue to grow over time, to which we'll need to account for with a [future proofed](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) solution.
+For this labs section, we need to combine files which are being added to a (**Web page**) file location.
+The total number of files that will be added to this location is unknown but will continue to grow over time, which we'll need to account for with a [future proofed](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) solution.
 Fortunately for us, the files maintain a consistent column naming, data type and naming structure (**FactInternetSales_#.csv**) to make collecting and combining new data easier.

 ---